bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/InstancesList.png

-The system additionally shows the following fields in the Instance details:
+The system additionally shows the following fields in the *Instance details* panel:

 - Stages
-   Stages display information about the current status of the framework that starts Instance.
+   Stages display information about the current status of the framework that starts an instance.
 It allows you to follow starting or stopping procedures of the instance.

    The stages include:

-    - state - An instance status:
+    - state - an instance status:

     	- ready
     	- starting